steedos/help/en-us/workflow/form_formula.md

 ## Formulas of form field
-If the field formula is added, the system can automatically calculate the value of the field when applicants fill in the forms
+If the field formula is added, the system can automatically calculate the value of the field when applicants fill in the forms.
-#### Common formulas：
+#### Common formulas
 - Value of a field: {amount}
 - Functions based on field values
   - Add：{field A}+{field B}